GoGreen Doing Cockpit overview

 PIA – Productivity Intelligence Aid

 PIA stands for Productivity Intelligence Aid and was the name of a support feature in PM that provided first-line support and assistance.
-Today we have updated that chat bot with an enhanced AI helper called PMI Copilot.
+Today we have updated that chat bot with an enhanced AI helper called PIA chat.
 It's a sophisticated AI-powered companion that brings the power of OpenAI’s latest advancements to your fingertips.

 Efficient Data Analysis Without Using the Query Library